 Tirana is well-connected and great for travellers.
 Albania’s main international airport lies just on Tirana’s outskirts, and the international bus station is conveniently located near the city centre.

-Tirana is the best option for families with nearly 10 international schools including Christian, Montessori, German, and French.
+Tirana is the best option for families with nearly ten international schools, including Christian, Montessori, German, and French.

 These institutions carry US or EU accreditations such as the Association of Christian Schools International (ACSI), Middle States Association Commissions on Elementary and Secondary Schools (MSA-CESS), Council of International Schools (CoIS), and Quality Schools International (QSI).

 Tirana is also the hub of Albania’s private medical sector.
-Nearly 10 full-service options exist, the largest, American Hospital, is accredited by the American Hospital Association, with 3 Tirana locations.
+Nearly ten full-service options exist, the largest, American Hospital, is accredited by the American Hospital Association, with 3 Tirana locations.

 Tirana has five large shopping malls.
-Tirana East Gate (TEG) offers nearly 200 stores including high-end brands, a Cineplex, food court, restaurants, a game zone, and an outdoor children’s area.
+Tirana East Gate (TEG) offers nearly 200 stores, including high-end brands, a Cineplex, a food court, restaurants, a game zone, and an outdoor children’s area.
 City Park Mall has an Expo Center and water park.